Explore our Region

 Huge indoor swimming complex (Jonzac)

-All our properties have satellite televisions, videos and radio/cd players.
-A good selection of books, video/DVD films and board games are available at each property.
+All our properties have satellite televisions, dvd players, a good selection of books, and board games are available at each property.
 Perhaps you could also leave behind for other guests any books you do not wish to take home?

 There are also some children's garden games and boules are provided for grass petanque.
 There is also a table tennis table.